In a twist, Tupperware starts selling containers at Target

 Tupperware has been changing things up in a turnaround effort under the leadership of Fernandez, who took the helm in 2020 after the company had not seen sales increase since 2017.

-“Since 2020, Tupperware has been on a transformation journey to reinvent their business model with one clear goal: to build a business as big as the iconic Tupperware brand,” Klaus said.
+“Since 2020, Tupperware has been on a transformation journey to reinvent their business model with one clear goal: to build a business as big as the iconic Tupperware brand,” said Cameron Klaus, a Tupperware spokesperson.

 Tupperware’s independent sales force and the parties the brand is known for aren’t expected to become a thing of the past, as the company is billing the shift to Target as an “and, not or” approach.